Two people wounded at mall shooting in Miami suburb

-MIAMI (AP) - Rescue officials say two people were wounded and taken to a hospital after a shooting at a mall in a Miami suburb.
+MIAMI (AP) - Two people were wounded and taken to a hospital Friday after an argument led to a shooting inside a Miami suburb mall, officials said.

-Miami-Dade Fire Rescue’s spokeswoman Maggie Castro said the two patients were taken as trauma alerts from the Aventura Mall to nearby hospitals.
-Castro said there were no reports of more people being injured.
+Miami-Dade Fire Rescue’s spokeswoman Maggie Castro said the two patients were taken from the Aventura Mall to nearby hospitals.
+No employees or bystanders were injured, police said.

-Aventura Police said on Twitter the area had been secured and there were no longer any threats to the community, but residents were advised to stay away because it was an active crime scene.
+Aventura Police said the shooting followed an argument among four people at the Nordstrom department store and resulted in a “quick arrest.”
+The agency did not immediately reveal any more details about the suspect or those who were wounded.

+The incident was addressed by security officers from Nordstrom, the mall and police officers assigned to the area, police said on Twitter.

-Helicopter images shown by WSVN-TV showed two people being wheeled out of the Nordstrom departament store on stretchers and put into two ambulances as other people were escorted out of the mall.
+Helicopter images shown by WSVN-TV showed two people being wheeled out of Nordstrom on stretchers and put into two ambulances as other people were escorted out of the mall.

+A few hours later the mall reopened its doors to shoppers, but Nordstrom remained closed as police analyzed the scene.

 Sign up for Daily Newsletters